nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 :-------:|:----------:|
 ![alt](https://github.com/nico0407/Uni_project/blob/main/images/NN_model/variation_training_set/l.png)    | ![alt](https://github.com/nico0407/Uni_project/blob/main/images/NN_model/variation_training_set/i.png)

+Is apreciable an increasing of accuracy with the increasing of the percentage of the data available, starting with a low score in the initial step due to the too low statistiscs, reaching a plateau in higher percentage.

-In that final case are plotted together training, validation and testing scores, as shown in the plot legend.
-The values of the three scores are
+Moreover in that final case are plotted together training, validation and testing scores, as shown in the plot legend.
+The values of the three scores remain similar after every changing step.

 ## Conclusion <a name="Conclusion"></a>
 The study done was aimed to discriminate which could be the best way to classify pion from the other particles in this specific dataset.